japvidal/tikitakas/README.md

 # tikitakas
-Angular Front-End Web app.
+This is my Angular Front-End Web app.
 Database and manager of Women Football

-We are using next features:
+I am implementing the next features:

 swiper
 material-angular